devcontainers/spec/proposals/devcontainer-collections.md

 - Dependencies.
 Bare metal, Azure, AWS, etc.
 - Organization.

-This keywords would allow users to add search information easily like versions or more details to refine searches. (e.g. Python2 vs Python3)
+This keywords would allow users to add search information easily like versions or more details to refine searches. (e.g. Python2 vs Python3).

+A list of well known keywords could be maintained, including suggested keywords and keywords defined by clients to add the search.

 # Example